g2384/Life-In-The-UK/Facts.md

 ### Forced marriage

 - A marriage should be entered into with the full and free consent of both people involved.
-Arranged marriages, where both parties agree to the marriage, are acceptable in the UK.
+- Arranged marriages, where both parties agree to the marriage, are acceptable in the UK.
 - Forced marriage is where one or both parties do not or cannot give their consent to enter into the partnership.
 Forcing another person to marry is a criminal offence.
-- Forced Marriage Protection Orders were introduced in 2008 for England, Wales and Northern Ireland under the Forced Marriage (Civil Protection) Act 2007.
-Court orders can be obtained to protect a person from being forced into a marriage, or to protect a person in a forced marriage.
-Similar Protection Orders were introduced in Scotland in November 2011.
+- Court orders can be obtained to protect a person from being forced into a marriage, or to protect a person in a forced marriage.
 - A potential victim, or someone acting for them, can apply for an order.
-Anyone found to have breached an order can be jailed for up to two years for contempt of court.
+- Anyone found to have breached an order can be jailed for up to **two** years for contempt of court.

 ## Taxation